davidsneighbour/kollitsch.dev/content/components/hugo-head/index.md

 To be written.

 ## Author generation

-The author tags generation is quite small still, but expect larger changes in the future.
-Right now `hugo-head` can transform the following configuration parameters into header tags that add author information:
+`hugo-head` can transform the following configuration parameters into header tags that add author information (Note: this is for compatibility reasons directly under the `author` section in the configuration, NOT the `dnb.head` section):

 ```toml
 [author]